telerik/blazor-docs/globalization/localization.md

 1. Optionally, add UI that will let the user change the culture so you can test how this works (for example, a dropdownlist that will redirect to the appropriate controller).
 Alternatively, you can hardcode the `options.DefaultRequestCulture` in the `ConfigureServices` method inside `Startup.cs` when generating the options for the framework localization service.
 1. Implement a service for localizing the Telerik components - it must return the desired string based on the current culture and the requested key (see the explanations above).

->note The code snippets below will showcase a sample implementation for a server-side app.
-For a client-side app, some framework configurations my differ and you cannot use `.resx` files because the framework does not support them.

->tip You can find an example implementation in our offline demos project that are available your Telerik UI for Blazor installation (both [msi]({%slug installation/msi%}) and [zip]({%slug installation/zip%})).
->
-> More examples are available in the following repo: [https://github.com/telerik/blazor-ui/tree/master/common/localization/](https://github.com/telerik/blazor-ui/tree/master/common/localization/).

 >note When following this tutorial to add localization to an existing app, make sure to compare the configuration you are copying so that you do not remove configuration necessary for your app.
+Code comments and regions explain details.

 >caption Step 1 - Example for enabling localization in the app